sxs-collaboration/spectre/docs/Tutorials/DomainCreation.md

 ### Shortcuts for CoordinateMaps
-For spherical domains, Wedge3D implements the cubed-sphere map, and there exists the method `wedge_coordinate_maps` in Domain/DomainHelpers.hpp to quickly construct six of these maps at once.
+For spherical domains, Wedge3D implements the cubed-sphere map, and there exists the method `sph_wedge_coordinate_maps` in Domain/DomainHelpers.hpp to quickly construct six of these maps at once.
 For rectilinear multicube domains, Affine and Equiangular map the logical cubes to cartesian cubes.
 The method `maps_for_rectilinear_domains` in DomainHelpers allows the user to obtain the CoordinateMaps for all of the Blocks in such a domain at once.
 These